 Emily DeGrange – Current Head Scribe

-When asked what a typical day in the life of a scribe is, my answer is that there isn’t one.
+When asked what a typical day in the life of a scribe is, my answer is there isn’t one.
 While we perform many of the same duties for each patient’s note, every case is different.
-In general, when scribing at the Emergency Department, we are responsible for 4 major parts of a note: History/ROS, Physical Exam, Medical Decision Making, and Differential Diagnoses.
-The History of Present Illness is the subjective “story” of why the patient came to the ED and what exact symptoms they are having.
+In general, when scribing at the Emergency Department, we are responsible for four major parts of a note: History/ROS, Physical Exam, Medical Decision Making, and Differential Diagnoses.
+The History of Present Illness is the subjective ‘story’ of why the patient came to the ED and what exact symptoms they are having.
 The Physical Exam is the provider’s hands-on assessment of the patient.
-The Medical Decision Making is the general “plan” that the provider composes in order to determine the cause of a patient’s symptom; it may include things like tests/imaging to be completed, as well as medications given for relief.
+The Medical Decision Making is the general ‘plan’ the provider composes in order to determine the cause of a patient’s symptom.
+It may include things like tests/imaging to be completed as well as medications given for relief.
 Lastly, the Differential Diagnoses is the list of possible diagnoses obtained from the provider for what they believe may be causing the patient’s symptoms.
 After putting all of these parts together, you should have an accurate account of the patient’s ED visit that day.”

 Maddie Mills – Former Head Scribe 2021/2022

-In lieu of a “typical day”, I’ll describe my usual routine as an EM scribe.
+In lieu of a ‘typical day,’ I’ll describe my usual routine as an EM scribe.
 I arrive on shift 15 minutes early to set up my computer and mentally prepare for the day ahead.
-I greet the provider and off we go to see our first patient, ranging from a simple upper respiratory infection to a cardiac arrest – you never know what will come through the doors.
-I listen intently to obtain a full history from the patient, EMS, or caregiver accompanying the patient, and then perform extensive review of the patient’s previous medical records to find pertinent information to include in the note.
+I greet the provider, and off we go to see our first patient, ranging from a simple upper respiratory infection to a cardiac arrest.
+You never know what will come through the doors.
+I listen intently to obtain a full history from the patient, EMS, or caregiver accompanying the patient, and then I perform extensive review of the patient’s previous medical records to find pertinent information to include in the note.
 While completing the note, I listen in on the provider’s presentation of the patient and make note of their plan of care.
-After finishing the note, I double check for any errors, then share it with the provider.
-At the end of the day, after seeing an average of 20-25 patients, it is time to leave and get ready to do it all over again next shift!”
+After finishing the note, I double-check for any errors and then share it with the provider.
+At the end of the day, after seeing an average of 20 to 25 patients, it is time to leave and get ready to do it all over again next shift!”